springernature/stylelint-config-springernature/README.md

 ## Gulp

-If your project used Gulp to compile SCSS you can integrate the Stylelint using
+If your project used Gulp to compile SCSS you can integrate Stylelint using

 ```
 npm install @adorade/gulp-stylelint -save-dev